 She planned to study lobster culture at the nearby fishery.

-In June 1946, and Rachel Carson was not yet a world-renowned author and environmentalist.
+In June 1946, Rachel Carson was not yet a world-renowned author and environmentalist.
 A marine biologist, she’d spent 10 years working for the U.S. Fish and Wildlife Service.

 She was 39 years old, a Pennsylvania farm girl born on May 27, 1907.
 As part of her job she wrote booklets on Atlantic Coast wildlife refuges.
 She also supplemented her income by writing natural history articles for the Baltimore Sun and The Atlantic.